code-dot-org/code-dot-org/apps/README.md

 | Stream pass/fail to stdout/stderr | `yarn test:unit --verbose` |
 | Rerun tests when files change | `yarn test:unit --watchTests` |
 | Debug tests in Chrome | `yarn test:unit --browser=Chrome --watchTests` |

+#### Testing Notes

+- `yarn test` is run by Drone CI when you create a pull request.
+- You'll need to run `yarn build` at least once before running tests.
+If you don't, you'll see errors like `Module not found: Error: Can't resolve '../../../build/`.
+- You probably don't need to keep running `yarn build` while fixing tests, `yarn test --watchTests` will watch and rebuild most test/ and src/ files for you.

 ### Debugging Tests